AviatrixSystems/Azure_Controller_HA/README.md

 1. Function Timeout error can occur during the restore process.
 In case of this error please login to the new controller to validate if the backup has been restored successfully.
 ![ScreenShot](./Restore-error.png)

+2. Failover may or may not be triggered when instance is stopped manually.
+This inconsistent behaviour was due to an unpredictable outcome of Azure LB health probes.

 Note:

-Alert will not be triggered when instance is deleted or stopped manually.
+Alert will not be triggered when instance is deleted.
 It will only be triggered when loadbalancer health checks are failed.
 To test the failover, insert a deny rule on controller SG by blocking https traffic from Azure load balancer(sevice tag).